oseifrimpong/discord-bot/README.md

 - Use command `!help` to see the list of commands.
 - To start a new private thread, type `!chat @username`.
 - To leave the thread, type `!leave`.

+## Improvements

+- Don't open multiple threads with the same members.
+Either close the old thread or redirect them to the old one. \n Or simply notifying them to close existing thread before opening a new one.

+- Notify the members when the thread is about to expire (Does this feature exist in Discord?
+Investigation needed.).